pengkun-jiao/GasVideo-1000/README.md

 **Balanced Complexity**: The dataset maintains a mix of simple recognition and complex reasoning to determine if model fragility correlates with task difficulty.

 ## Data Sources
-The samples in Gas Video-1000 are drawn from several prominent general video comprehension and fine-grained reasoning benchmarks[cite: 157]:
+The samples in Gas Video-1000 are drawn from several prominent general video comprehension and fine-grained reasoning benchmarks:
 * **MSRVTT-QA**: 300 samples
 * **PerceptionTest**: 293 samples
 * **ActivityNet-QA**: 200 samples